compsup/FileServer/README.md

 A http/https fileserver where you can upload files and download files.
 Written using [Django](https://www.djangoproject.com/).
 Free and Open-Source forever!

+For setting up the server please refer to [The Wiki](https://github.com/compsup/FileServer/wiki).

 # Table of Contents

 - [Information](#information)